Category Archives: 2018 Films

 Grade: B+

-Colette (2018) is a French period piece and biography based on the life and times of novelist Sidonie-Gabrielle Colette.
+Colette (2018) is a French period drama and biopic based on the life and times of the novelist Sidonie-Gabrielle Colette.

 With a prominent and cultured French style and sophistication, the film pairs well with and ultimately belongs to star Keira Knightley.

-Both cozy and flamboyant scenes of Parisian eateries and lavish nightclubs like the Moulin Rouge and one rich socialite’s love nest are featured giving the film an authentic French flair.
+Both cozy and flamboyant scenes of Parisian eateries and lavish nightclubs, like the Moulin Rouge, and one wealthy socialite’s love nest, are featured, giving the film an authentic French flair.

 The costumes are decadent, and stage shows with Colette and her partner crackle with daring artistic merit.

-If only the film exceeded marginally good reviews and achieved great reviews, then perhaps the actress may have secured an Oscar nomination but alas the proverbial boat was missed.
-Nonetheless, Knightley plays the role with delicious and naughty delight sinking her teeth into a character who wants to live and have fun.
+If only the film had received marginally good reviews and achieved great reviews, then perhaps the actress might have secured an Oscar nomination, but alas, the opportunity was missed.
+Nonetheless, Knightley plays the role with delicious and naughty delight, sinking her teeth into a character who wants to live and have fun.

-Despite the rich French flavor Colette is plagued by a jarring fault as the actors all possess English accents rather than French.
-All in favor of occasional suspensions of disbelief to elicit the desired effect or manipulation, assumptions are that Westmoreland decided since most of the actors are British to let the detail slide in favor of comfort in tongues.
+Despite the rich French flavor, Colette is marred by a jarring flaw: the actors all have English accents rather than French.
+All in favor of occasional suspensions of disbelief to elicit the desired effect or manipulation, it is assumed that Westmoreland decided, since most of the actors are British, to let the detail slide in favor of comfort with the language.

 Perhaps this misfire is why the sets and locations are overcompensated and decorated in such lovely French style.

-The story is formulaic and silly if truth be told while Knightley and West share grand chemistry.
-As Willy and Colette paint the town they also have repeated misunderstandings or outbursts of rage and jealousy (mostly on her part) before deciding to accept and enjoy each other as they are.
+The story is formulaic and silly, to be honest, while Knightley and West share great chemistry.
+As Willy and Colette paint the town, they also have repeated misunderstandings or outbursts of rage and jealousy (mostly on her part) before deciding to accept and enjoy each other as they are.

 A crisp and polished offering of the life and times of a complex and peculiar French figure Colette (2018) has its share of ups and downs.

-Unknown how true to real life the story is, the acting compels and accomplishes a high point while the cultured flavor is zestful and spicy.
+Unknown how true to real life the story is, the acting is compelling and reaches a high point, while the cultural flavor is zestful and spicy.

-The film may not be well remembered but is ultimately a success for a few above-par qualities that supersede the negatives.
+The film may not be well remembered, but it is ultimately a success due to a few above-par qualities that outweigh the negatives.

 Spider-Man: Into the Spider-Verse-2018